NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization_lexical_audio.rst

 Configs
 ^^^^^^^^^^^^
 .. note::
-  This page contains only paraemters specific to lexical and audio model.
+  This page contains only parameters specific to lexical and audio model.
 Others parameters can be found in `Punctuation And Capitalization's page <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html>`_.

 Model config
 ^^^^^^^^^^^^